maxmind/getting-started-with-mmdb/blog-post.md

 If you're using the `Vagrant` VM, you have a copy of `GeoLite2-City.mmdb` in `/user/share/GeoIP`.
 If not, you may need to [download this file](https://dev.maxmind.com/geoip/geoip2/geolite2/) or use [geoipupdate](https://dev.maxmind.com/geoip/geoipupdate/).
 For more details on how to set this up, you can look at the `provision` section of the `Vagrantfile` in the GitHub repository.

 You can take any number of fields from existing MaxMind databases to create your own custom database.
 In this case, let's extend our existing database by adding `city`, `country` and `time_zone` fields for each IP range.
+We can use this information to (possibly) customize the user's environment.
+We can use the time zone when displaying dates or times.
+We can limit access to certain features based on the country in the user currently is.

 ```perl
 #!/usr/bin/env perl